lubima/arcade-game/README.md

 ## Instructions

-To get started, open the `Arcade Game` folder which contains all the files.
+Once you have downloaded the files in `Arcade Game` folder, you will have to open `index.html` which should load the game.

 ## Contributing